 Before joining CEB in 2014, David worked in commercial and relationship management roles in the City, mainly in the financial derivative and FX space.
 He is based in London and has an MBA from Cranfield School of Management.

-Gillian is a chartered accountant, a chartered banker and a member of the CISI with MBAs in both banking and finance and degrees in economics and law.
+Gillian is a chartered accountant, a chartered banker and a member of the CISI with MBAs in both banking and finance, and degrees in economics and law.
 Gillian started off in audit with Price Waterhouse before moving into industry post-qualification.
-Gillian spent several years working for various financial institutions as well as working for a number years as a senior management consultant for a small management consultancy.
-Gillian is currently European head of programme and project audit for HSBC.
+She spent several years working for various financial institutions as well as working for a number years as a senior management consultant, before moving to a role as head of change at a small private bank .
+Gillian is currently heading up the cyber security programme for global payments at HSBC.

 Chief Information Officer